 - Nubian Monuments from Abu Simbel to Philae, including the temples at Abu Simbel and the temple of Isis at Philae.

 Cairo is one of the world’s oldest Islamic cities.
 Dating to the 7th century, historic Cairo includes about 800 designated monuments.
-These include historic mosques, madrasas, bazaars, hammams, fountains, and a variety of other structures, as well as several burial grounds.
+These include historic mosques, madrasas, bazaars, hammams, fountains, houses, and a variety of other structures, as well as several burial grounds and museums.

 Christian World Heritage: